 - Manuals require more skill and experience to operate well.
-For example, a car with a manual transmission is harder to get under way when stopped on an uphill (although some cars, such as the Mini and Subaru, come with a helpful hill-holder feature).
+For example, a car with a manual transmission is harder to get under way when stopped on an uphill (although many these days, come with a helpful hill-holder feature).

 - Because relatively few buyers are choosing manual transmissions, the car could be harder to sell later.

 Most manual transmissions can deliver better fuel economy and acceleration.
 But shift quality and fuel economy vary, so check our ratings and try before you buy.